StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 **Environment:** Chrome, Windows 10, Android 14

 ### Steps to Reproduce
-1. Open the **Login** page.
+1. Open the Login page.
-2. Click any option under **Social Login** (Facebook, Google, Twitter, GitHub).
+2. Click any option under Social Login (Facebook, Google, Twitter, GitHub).

 ### Expected Result
-A login window should appear for the chosen provider (OAuth flow), and the user should be authenticated and redirected back to the app.
+A login window should appear for the chosen provider, and the user should be authenticated and redirected back to the app.

 ### Actual Result
 An error message appears:
-“undefined: Social login configuration not found.”
+"undefined: Social login configuration not found."
 Social login is not functional.

 ---